wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.1.8 - 2015/06/04 =
+* Tweak - Tested for full compatibility with WooCommerce Version 2.3.10
+* Tweak - Security Hardening.
+Removed all php file_put_contents functions in the plugin framework and replace with the WP_Filesystem API
+* Tweak - Security Hardening.
+Removed all php file_get_contents functions in the plugin framework and replace with the WP_Filesystem API

 = 1.1.7 - 2015/05/30 =
 * Tweak - Tested for full compatibility with WordPress Version 4.2.2
 * Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.9